-Global Research on Antimicrobial Research (GRAM)
+Global Research on Antimicrobial Resistance (GRAM)

-Global Research on Antimicrobial resistance (GRAM) is the flagship project of the Oxford GBD (Global Burden of Disease) Group, and aims to provide robust, comprehensive and timely evidence of the burden of antimicrobial resistance (AMR) globally.
+Global Research on Antimicrobial Resistance (GRAM) is the flagship project of the Oxford GBD (Global Burden of Disease) Group, and aims to provide robust, comprehensive and timely evidence of the burden of antimicrobial resistance (AMR) globally.

 There is currently very little data on the incidence, prevalence or burden of AMR in low- and middle-income countries (LMICs), which limits our understanding of the impact that AMR is having on human and animal health, and inhibits the development and targeting of appropriate interventions.